e19293001/S1/README.md

 # S1
-A verilog implementation of a CPU described in the book:
+A verilog implementation of a stack based CPU described in the book:

 Compiler Construction Using Java, JavaCC, and Yacc, IEEE/Wiley, 2012